linode/docs/docs/guides/development/javascript/how-to-build-and-use-vuejs-components/index.md

 modified_by:
   name: Linode
 image: BuildingandUsingVueJSComponents.png
-title: Building and Using VueJS Components - A Tutorial
+title: How to Build and Use VueJS Components (A Tutorial)
 h1_title: Building and Using VueJS Components
 enable_h1: true
 contributor: